Dean leads No. 9 UCLA past Utah; Bruns finish 2nd in Pac-12

 UP NEXT

-Utah: Will play in the first round of the Pac-12 Tournament on Thursday.
+Utah: Earned the No. 8 seed and will play No. 9 Washington in the first round of the Pac-12 Tournament on Thursday.

 More AP women’s basketball: https://apnews.com/Womenscollegebasketball and https://twitter.com/AP_Top25